 Little did he know that experience was the most important experience in his life.
 It led him to books.
 In his third and fourth semester, law school took a second seat to reading.
 He started to read anything he thought would be useful in his life.
 He eventually realized that the law of life is mutual support, a win-win mindset.
 This intrigued him so much that he spent all his free time researching the art of mutual support.

-As Chris began embodying his research, his love for life started to grow.
-Eventually, he realized his current passion was not law but rather entrepreneurship, writing, and mutual support.
-So, in his final year, he stopped law school and began writing his first book, “Joy,” a book that outlines the what’s and how’s to mutual support so that everyone can live a life of ever-increasing joy.
-As Chris continues to research and embody his work, his joy keeps increasing.
+As Chris began embodying his research, his love for life started to increase.
+Eventually, he realized his current passion was not law but rather tennis, entrepreneurship, writing, and mutual support.
+So, in his final year, he stopped law school and began writing his first book, “Joy,” a book that outlines the what’s and how’s to mutual support so that everyone can live a life of ever-expanding joy.
+As Chris continues to research and embody his work, his love for life continues to grow.

 The WWTA Mutual Support Principles

-At WWTA, we accept the moment as it is and focus on what we want as if we already had it.
+At WWTA, we accept each moment as it is and focus on what we want as if we already had it.

-At WWTA, we express gratitude.
-Gratitude increases value.
-Thus, we know that the more gratitude we express about tennis, the better our tennis experience will be.
+At WWTA, we express appreciation, knowing that the more appreciation we express on the court, the better our tennis experience becomes.